Description

 Looking for an extension activity for your DNA unit?
 Do you need a straightforward activity that students can complete without too much teacher assistance?
 This cancer webquest is the perfect activity for a curious group of students.
 Cancer has affected almost everyone in some way, so this lesson will be sure to engage students and connect to their real lives.
-This student centered activity will give a perfect overview of all the basics of this genetic disorder and open up interesting conversations.
+This student-centered activity will give a perfect overview of all the basics of this genetic disorder and open up interesting conversations.

 This resource can be used by classroom teachers, tutors, and parents of students in grades 6-9.
 It comprehensively covers the topics mentioned, and provides opportunities for student responses which can be implemented in a whole group lesson or assigned for homework.
 Ideal for classrooms with internet access and student devices.